SK2108/sample-rails/README.md

 bin/rails server
 ```

-If you need help with the command, use the one below:
+If you need help with the command, use the one below

 ```markdown
 bin/rails server --help